BlindMindStudios/AngelScript-JIT-Compiler/README.md

 *JIT_NO_SCRIPT_CALLS*

 Disables native script calls in the JIT.
 Native script calls are slightly faster, but may break on angelscript updates; disable this as a temporary workaround if they do.

+*JIT_FAST_REFCOUNT*

+Reduces overhead involved in reference counting.
+No reference counting function may alter or inspect script contexts.